p3r7/m4l-microkorg-editor/README.md

 Use a quality MIDI interface, not a 5$ no-name one.
 Cheap interfaces will scramble (if not filter entirely) SysEx and NRPN communication.

 If you use a MIDI channel other than 1, modify the value of the `CHAN.` control in the lower right corner of the device.
 Ableton is smart enough to override the channel value for standard midi messages (e.g. when using the `Ext.
-Instrument` device) but will have to clue on how to do so for the proprietary SysEx messages.
+Instrument` device) but will have no clue on how to do so for the proprietary SysEx messages.

 ## Next steps